Pre-Kindergarten and Kindergarten at St. Louise Parish School

 Weekly specialist classes in computers, art, music, library, and physical education.

-An instructional assistant in each classroom - Mrs. Vicki Cam or Mrs. Kathy Kirby – and a maximum class size of 26; thus, the student : teacher ratio is never any higher than 13: 1.
+An instructional assistant in each classroom - Mrs. Vicki Cam or Mrs. Kathy Kirby – and a class size that is typically 16 students; thus, the student : teacher ratio often is around 8:1.

 Click here for more information about early childhood education.